Make yourself useful.

 25 I was young and now I am old, yet I have never seen the righteous forsaken or their children begging for bread.
 26 They are always generous and lend freely; their children will be a blessing.
 27 Turn from evil and do good; then you will dwell in the land forever (Psalm 37).

-The righteous are never forsaken by God, because they are God’s conduit, if you will, for good upon the earth.
+The righteous are never forsaken by God because they are God’s conduit, if you will, for good upon the Earth.
 As they generously give others of God’s Goodness, lavished on them, they will never lack.
-God ensures that their children, the next generation, learn of the Kindness and Goodness of God.
 The righteous are generous and they teach their children kindness.
+Their children are also destined to be a blessing.
 They are not close-fisted with what belongs to God.

 8 “Produce fruit in keeping with repentance.
 And do not begin to say to yourselves, ‘We have Abraham as our father.’
 For I tell you that out of these stones God can raise up children for Abraham.
 9 The axe is already at the root of the trees, and every tree that does not produce good fruit will be cut down and thrown into the fire (Luke 3).”